abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/StyledComponents.md

   ```

 - Styles created with `createGlobalStyle` do not accept any children.
+- It enables us to use props in our global styles.
+This is a feature that is not available in CSS.
 - `createGlobalStyle` injects styles but does not render any actual elements.
 If you look at the last example closely, you’ll notice we didn’t specify any `HTML` element to render.
 This is cool because we might not actually need the element.
 After all, we’re concerned with global styles.
 We are targeting selectors at large, not specific elements.

 ---